Which materials provide the best sound insulation?

 Music studios and home theaters

-A combination of rubber mats, acoustic foam, heavy curtains, and MLV to both absorb sound and reduce sound leakage.
+Combination of rubber mats, acoustic foam, heavy curtains, and MLV to both absorb sound and reduce sound leakage.

-Apartments and multi-family housing
+Apartments and apartment buildings